nick-ducker/T2A1/README.md

       end
     ```

-    This extremely simple approach is not complicated and has a fairly low completixty, but even at this complexity, very large datasets can take a long time to iterate through large datasets.
+    This extremely simple approach is not complicated and has a fairly low complexity, but even at this complexity, very large datasets can take a long time to iterate through large datasets.
 This is where we can use a binary search in the right context to make the search faster.

   * Binary search